im-machakata/sp-hostel-management.php/.github/README.md

 This is where I keep some system functions.
 You could add as many as you'd like of course.

+### Farewell

+I hope I left the project at a better position for modifications.
+I know there's a lot that can be added, modified and removed so take this as a starting point.

 [Home-Screenshot]: ./Hostelia%20Home.png